• Skip to primary navigation

 • I even include a cinnamon icing recipe for those who love a frosted scone!

-cut scones on parchment paper
+Cut scones on parchment paper.

 Ingredients notes:

-cinnamon apple scones ingredients
+Photos of the cinnamon apple scones ingredients.

-• Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
-That doesn't mean others will not work, I just have not tested other flours and I can not guarantee the recipe will work if you use other mixes.
+• Gluten free flour blend – I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend.
+That doesn’t mean others will not work; I just have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.

 • Xanthan Gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.